Skip to main content

 GKN Aerospace

 GKN Aerospace is the original aerospace innovator.
-For decades, GKN Aerospace technologies have inspired and industrialized the aerospace industry, combining engineering excellence and technology leadership.
+For decades, GKN Aerospace technologies have inspired and industrialised the aerospace industry, combining engineering excellence and technology leadership.

-Today we are truly global, with 15,000 employees in 38 manufacturing locations in 12 countries around the world.
-All major aircraft and engine manufacturers rely on our advanced technologies.
-Our aerostructures, engine systems and special products improve the performance of more than 100,000 flights every day.
+Today GKN Aerospace is truly global, with 16,000 employees in 32 manufacturing locations in 12 countries around the world.
+All major aircraft and engine manufacturers rely on their advanced technologies.
+Their aerostructures, engine systems and special products improve the performance of more than 100,000 flights every day.

-By working closely together with universities, knowledge institutes, suppliers and customers, we lead the industry in developing new technology to improve aircraft efficiency: lowering aircraft cost, weight and emissions.
+By working closely together with universities, knowledge institutes, suppliers and customers, GKN lead the industry in developing new technology to improve aircraft efficiency: lowering aircraft cost, weight and emissions.

 GKN Aerospace’s operational excellence and high volume production capabilities are now driving the global development towards more automation, higher performance and smart industry solutions.
 The result is shorter production lead times and more affordability for our global customers.

-Every day, around the world, we help aircraft fly further, faster and greener.
+Every day, around the world, GKN helps help aircraft fly further, faster and greener.

 Rolls-Royce Holdings plc